-Like the previous DC generator, the operation of the Synchronous Generator is also based on Faraday's law of electromagnetic induction and works in a similar way to the automotive alternator.
-The difference this time is that the synchronous generator produces a three-phase AC voltage output from its stator windings, unlike the DC generator which produces a single DC or direct current output.
+Like the DC generator in the previous tutorial, the operation of a Synchronous Generator is also based on Faraday’s law of electromagnetic induction, working in a similar fashion to an automotive type alternator.
+The difference this time is that the synchronous generator generates a three-phase AC voltage output from its stator windings, unlike the DC generator which produces a single DC or direct current output.
 Single-phase synchronous generators are also available for low power domestic wind turbine synchronous generator systems.

 Main Components of a Synchronous Generator